MicrosoftDocs/powerbi-docs/powerbi-docs/service-get-data.md

 ## Create new content

 The **Create new content** section contains options for creating and importing content yourself.
 In Power BI, there are two ways to create or import your own content.
 One is through the use of **Files**.
-The other is throug the use of **Databases**.
+The other is through the use of **Databases**.

 ### Files
 ![](media/service-get-data/pbi_getdata_files.png)